brightchen/pg/device-monitor/claude/instructions.md

   test topic if it already have messages.
 No need to delete test topic and shutdown kafka cluster after integration test done
 - There are some error when run integration test, could you please fix it
+- Now the alerts are generated and send to kafka topic.
+Next step I want to display these alerts.
+I want to use datadog's vector to read alerts from kafka topic, then convert and and write to the alerts table of TimescaleDB, the use Grafana to display the alerts.
+Could you please config and deploy the datadog vector, TimescaleDB and Grafana?
+And all these components are managed by k8s.
+Also provide entry point run and stop command to start all these components.
+And also please update the readme.md